-You might be required to find scientific articles for a variety of classes.
+You might be required to find scientific papers for a variety of classes.
 Often, your instructors will require that you find articles that are reporting original research.
 You will want the original scientific report, including the information you would need if you were going to replicate the experiment or study.
 But sometimes these articles can be difficult to find and identify.

 Characteristics of Most Scientific Articles